Singapore Company Registration Guide

 |Shareholder / Owner||Foreign company to own at least 51% shares||Owned by foreign company|

 |Paid up Capital||Minimum S$1.00||As per the foreign company|

-Prior to the beginning of the registration process, the applicant must provide the following documents to the company registrar:
+Prior to the beginning of the registration process, the applicant must provide the following documents to the company registrar to commence incorporation.

 Your professional firm will also request a number of other documents in order to prepare the registration paperwork:

 - Copies of the foreign company’s registration documents, including a certificate of incorporation, the articles of association (only applicable for branches), the memorandum of association (where one exists), and the company extract from the Registrar

 - Identifying documents.
 For permanent residents or citizens, this is a copy of your Singapore identity card.
 For foreign nationals, this is a copy of your passport and proof of overseas residence.